The Milein Cosman Scholarship for Drawing

 at the Slade School of Fine Art

-The Scholarship is being launched in 2021, to mark Milein Cosman’s centenary, as well as the 150th anniversary of the foundation of the Slade, where Milein herself studied in the 1940s.
+The Scholarship was launched in 2021, to mark the centenary of Milein Cosman’s birth, and the 150th anniversary of the foundation of the Slade, where Milein herself studied in the 1940s.
 Milein arrived at the Slade in 1939, just as war broke out, as a Jewish refugee from Düsseldorf in Germany.
 She was interviewed in the Slade’s imposing building in London, but by the time she started her studies the Slade had been evacuated to Oxford, where it was temporarily amalgamated with the Ruskin School of Drawing.
 Milein spent a magical few years in Oxford, where her studio became a gathering place for poets and musicians as well as artists — an imaginative haven from the loss and destruction of the war.

-The Slade and the Trust are thrilled that the inaugural winner of the Milein Cosman Scholarship is the wonderfully gifted artist Hannah Uzor.
-Hannah will be joining the Slade’s MA Painting programme in September 2021, having just completed two years of Fine Art Higher Education studies at Morley College London, where she obtained an overall distinction in her final year and was awarded the Chelsea Curriculum Award for Higher Education in the Morley Student Awards.
+The inaugural winner of the Milein Cosman Scholarship was Hannah Uzor.
+Hannah joined the Slade’s MA Painting programme in September 2021, having just completed two years of Fine Art Higher Education studies at Morley College London, where she obtained an overall distinction in her final year and was awarded the Chelsea Curriculum Award for Higher Education in the Morley Student Awards.

 Hannah was born in Zambia but lived for a few years in the UK in the early 1980s while her father was studying in the UK.
 Her family moved back to Zambia where she completed her primary and secondary education.
 Her artistic gift had been noticed and encouraged by her parents from a young age and she was the recipient of many awards in school, local and regional competitions.
 After secondary school she joined the Zambia National Arts Council and was one of its youngest members taking part in both national and international group exhibitions.
 However, with little prospect for a young artist in Zambia, she was encouraged by her parents to pursue an alternative career and in 2003, following her father’s footsteps, she returned to the UK to complete studies in Computing.